-Note: This article is mainly written for those that are LIFE members; however the information and principles can be adapted for building any sort of community, business, etc.
+Note: This article is mainly written for those that are Bonvera Associates; however the information and principles can be adapted for building any sort of community, business, etc.

-Thankfully we all have access to the Life Training system.
+Thankfully we all have access to the XO Training System.
 I’m going to lay out some specific techniques for meeting new people, but know that it is all based off of what I’ve learned from the training system.
-Here are a few CDs and a book that you’ll want to dig into to understand the principles behind what I’m about to teach.
+Here’s a great book that you’ll want to dig into to understand the principles behind what I’m about to teach.

 - How to Have Confidence and Power in Dealing with People – Les Giblin (particularly chapter 8 on how to strike up a conversation).